 FORT MCCOY, Wis.
-(WFRV) — For three rigorous days, Local 5’s John Domol is joining up with the Wisconsin Army Cadets as they welcome over 200 Wisconsin students to Fort McCoy for a military experience and leadership camp.
+(WFRV) – For three rigorous days, Local 5’s John Domol will join up with the Wisconsin Army Cadets as they welcome over 200 Wisconsin students to Fort McCoy.

 NOTE: All individuals are participating voluntarily.
 They have all agreed to appear online and on-air.

 More than 140 scouts (a good number coming from our area) converged on Ft.
 McCoy for the longest weekend of their lives.